 We would say that before finalizing your supplier, you should make a list of all the ingredients you would need across brands and try to order as many as possible from the same supplier.
 It will make it easier to keep track of inventory, you will be able to hold a single person accountable, in case of changes it would be far easier to coordinate, and you will save money.

 Managing the inventory in a Cloud Kitchen is thought to be the most complicated task of running a cloud kitchen.
 That is not entirely true.
 Yes, having multiple brands under the same roof can make managing inventory a little tedious, but by developing a system of checks and numbers, you can handle it without much problem.
-Your POS can manage to order and computing inventory once a minimum is fed to it.
+A smart POS system allows you to manage the stock and inventory requirements of multiple brands with ease.
+You will be able to view and manage the daily stock consumption and requirements of each brand from a single dashboard.

 6. How To Market A Cloud Kitchen Restaurant